Northern England: Climate

 Northern England has a cool, wet oceanic climate with small areas of subpolar oceanic climate in the uplands.
 Averaged across the entire region, (Note: The Met Office climate region "England N" is defined as the whole of England north of the 53°N parallel, approximately from Stoke-on-Trent to the Wash, and also includes the Isle of Man.)
 Northern England temperature range and sunshine duration is similar to the UK average and it sees substantially less rainfall than Scotland or Wales.
 It is cooler, wetter and cloudier than England as a whole, containing both England's coldest (Cross Fell) and rainiest point (Seathwaite Fell).
 These averages disguise considerable variation across the region, due chiefly to the upland regions and adjacent seas.

 The prevailing winds across the British Isles are westerlies bringing moisture from the Atlantic; this means that the west coast frequently receives strong winds and heavy rainfall while the east coast lies in a rain shadow behind the Pennines.
-As a result the coast north of the Humber are the driest parts of the North, the Tees basin has 600 mm of rain per year while parts of the Lake District receive over 3200 mm.
+As a result, the coastal area north of the Humber is one the driest parts of England: the Tees basin on the east coast has 600 mm of rain per year while parts of the Lake District on the west coast receive over 3200 mm.
 Lowland regions in the more southern parts of Northern England (such as Cheshire and South Yorkshire) are the warmest with average maximum July temperatures of over 21 °C: the highest points in the Pennines and Lake District reach only 17 °C. The North has a reputation for cloud and fog, with less sunshine than Southern England, and the east coast experiences a distinctive fog called sea fret.
 Smog in urban areas was prevalent from the beginning of the Industrial Revolution, but sunshine duration has increased in urban areas in recent years with the Clean Air Act 1956 and decline of heavy industry.